 If you want to discuss the Treating Health Professional Report further, please contact the Inclusion and Accessibility service on (07) 4930 9456.

 - Once the Student Registration form is completed please submit it to firstname.lastname@example.org along with accompanying documentation (if applicable).
-You will then be contacted to make an appointment to speak to a Disability Adviser.
-The Disability Adviser will review the documents and consult with you to identify services and educational adjustments that the University can offer to reduce the impact of your disability, illness, injury or medical/mental health condition on study.
+You will then be contacted to make an appointment to speak to a Disability Advisor.
+The Disability Advisor will review the documents and consult with you to identify services and educational adjustments that the University can offer to reduce the impact of your disability, illness, injury or medical/mental health condition on study.
 Consultation with relevant academic staff may be required to identify appropriate options and ensure accommodations can be applied consistently throughout the year.

 Should I register?

 Only doing one unit?
-Studying by distance or not located near a campus?
+Studying by online or not located near a campus?
 Living with a fluctuating condition?
 Studying cross-institutionally?
 If you are unsure whether you should register with the Inclusion and Accessibility service, please contact the Inclusion and Accessibility Officer to discuss your options at email@example.com or via phone (07) 4930 9456.

 Once you have registered with the Inclusion and Accessibility service and have an Accessibility Plan in place, all reasonable adjustments noted on the plan will remain current throughout your enrolment.